valkey-io/libvalkey/docs/standalone.md

 There will be no more data sent on the socket and all pending callbacks will be called with a `NULL` reply.
 After this, the disconnection callback is called with the `VALKEY_OK` status, and the context object is freed.

-## SSL/TLS support
+## TLS support

-SSL/TLS support is not enabled by default and requires an explicit build flag as described in [`README.md`](../README.md#building).
+TLS support is not enabled by default and requires an explicit build flag as described in [`README.md`](../README.md#building).

-Libvalkey implements SSL/TLS on top of its `valkeyContext` and `valkeyAsyncContext`, so you will need to establish a connection first and then initiate an SSL/TLS handshake.
+Libvalkey implements TLS on top of its `valkeyContext` and `valkeyAsyncContext`, so you will need to establish a connection first and then initiate a TLS handshake.
-See the [examples](../examples) directory for how to create the SSL/TLS context and initiate the handshake.
+See the [examples](../examples) directory for how to create the TLS context and initiate the handshake.